FOR THE FINANCIAL YEAR ENDED 2024-25 TO THE MEMBERS OF MEGA CORPORATION LIMITED

 RELATED PARTY TRANSACTIONS

-Your Company has historically adopted the practice of undertaking related party transactions only in the ordinary and normal course of business and at arms length as part of its philosophy of adhering to highest ethical standards, transparency and accountability.
+Your Company has consistently followed the practice of entering into related party transactions solely in the ordinary course of business and on an arms length basis, in line with its commitment to the highest standards of ethics, transparency, and accountability.

-Transactions entered with related parties, as defined under Section 2(76) of the Companies Act, 2013 and provisions of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, during the financial year 2023-24 were mainly in the ordinary course of business and on an arms length basis.
+Transactions entered with related parties, as defined under Section 2(76) of the Companies Act, 2013 and regulations 23 of the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, during the financial year 2024-25 were mainly in the ordinary course of business and on an arms length basis.

 The particulars of contracts or arrangements with related parties referred to in Section 188(1) and applicable rules of the Companies Act, 2013 in Form AOC-2 is provided as Annexure E to this Annual Report.